Why I choose small flash for my food and restaurant photography

-Small flash typically run of AA batteries and it can be an issue.
-I run mine on Eneloop rechargeable batteries, they work so much better than regular batteries, and of course they recharge.
+Small flash typically runs off AA batteries and it can be an issue.
+I run mine on Eneloop rechargeable batteries, they work so much better than regular batteries, and of course, they recharge.
 I rarely run my batteries down on a shoot, there’s always spares but food photography isn’t about shooting fast bursts, so it’s not something I’ve had to worry about.
 You can add external battery packs to power them if you think you’re going to need plenty of power, time and time again.

 How do I use small flash?

-I always use some kind of modifier on my speelites for food photography.
+I always use some kind of modifier on my Speedlites for food photography.
 I can achieve beautiful soft window light from different times of the day, different angles and consistent light output.
 I’m sure most of us have used natural light, through a window and found it can be anything but consistent.
-The sun burns at a pretty consistent brightness it’s all the stuff in-between the sun and your food setup that causes the changes.
+The sun burns at a pretty consistent brightness it’s all the stuff in-between the sun and your food set up that causes the changes.

-Currently I’m using Lastolite products mostly.
-The large Ezybox Hotshoe, medium Ezybox II Octa and the Ezybox Speedlite II.
-Sometimes I use a strip box and grids on the soft boxes to help control the light direction further.
+Currently, I’m using Lastolite products mostly.
+The large Ezybox Hotshoe, large Ezybox II Octa and the Ezybox Speedlite II.
+Sometimes I use a strip box and grids on the softboxes to help control the light direction further.
 Depends on my mood and what I want to achieve.